TwistedTwigleg/vanilla-bootstrap/README.md

 Bootstrap for Vanilla has been rewritten from scratch on top of [Bootstrap 3](http://getbootstrap.com) in this second installation of the most popular theme for Vanilla Forums.
 Kickstart your Vanilla-powered community forums with a fresh and solid theme that is ready to be customized to your heart's desires.

-## TwistedTwigleg additions/notes

-This is a modified version of the Bootstrap Vanilla forum theme by Kasperisager.

-The primary changes is the addition of a new theme: Godot_Like theme.

-The Godot_Like theme is a edited version of the Darkly theme that is designed to mirror the color and style of [GodotEngine.org](https://GodotEngine.org) as closely as possible.

-The theme is still very much a work in progress!
-Check out the test forum server on RandomMomentania for an idea of what the theme looks like.
-Note that the theme has additions specific to the plugins included in said server, as well as relying on a modified version of the Role Titles plugin.

-### Installing into Vanilla notes

-I wanted to write down some things I noticed while working on this theme:

-* The theme folder **HAS** to be named **bootstrap**.
-No uppercase letters, despite what you might find on the internet.
-It seems the theme required being placed in a folder called `Bootstrap` before, but that is no longer the case and the folder has to be named `bootstrap`.
-* `default.master` in the `views` folder is responible for the layout of the main page.
-* To make a new theme, it is easiest to copy one of the themes in the `bower_components/bootswatch` folder and make adjustmensts from there.
-For a new theme, you also need to add a `.LESS` file with the same name as the folder of your theme in `bower_components/bootswatch`.

 ## Getting started

 To get started using Bootstrap for Vanilla, either: